dymmond/lilya/docs/en/docs/parameters.md

 ---

-## Benefits of Lilya’s Parameter System
+## Benefits of Lilya's Parameter System

 * **Clean signatures**: No manual extraction from `request`; Lilya handles it.
 * **Automatic validation**: Missing required fields or invalid types immediately return 422.